-The beginning of the new year is high season, not only for skiiers and snowboarders, but also for headhunters.
-For senior managers that want to stay ahead of their competition.
-And for executives that are ready for new professional challenges in the year ahead.
+The beginning of the new year is high season, not only for skiiers and snowboarders, but also for headhunters, senior managers that want to stay ahead of their competition, and for executives that are ready for new professional challenges in the year ahead.

 1. Millennials: Prepare Yourself for Changing Expectations

 In three years, Millennials will make up half of the employable population worldwide.
-This means it’s high time to pay attention to the newest generation – their motivations and their expectations: “A modern boss that wants to lead a team of millennials must be able to motivate and communicate, and should be brave enough to go a new way,” says Kathrin von Hardenberg of the executive search company Indigo.
-“Self-reflection, openness for something new, and the ability to communicate purpose and values are central skills for managers who want to lead Millennials,” agreed headhunter Simone Dappert of Konsultwerk
+This means it’s high time to pay attention to the newest generation – to their motivations and their expectations: “A modern boss that wants to lead a team of millennials must be able to motivate and communicate, and should be brave enough to try new methods,” says Kathrin von Hardenberg of the executive search company Indigo.
+“Self-reflection, openness to new approaches, and the ability to communicate purpose and values are central skills for managers who want to lead millennials,” agreed headhunter Simone Dappert of Konsultwerk.

 2. Polish Up Your Online Profiles – And Do It Right!